-In last week’s article, I wrote about how a video can become valuable content to improve your website’s SEO.
-Now, I’m going to talk about why you need to implement SEO on the video itself.
+Now that we understand how videos become valuable content to improve your website’s SEO, it’s crucial that you need to implement SEO on the video itself.

 Well, these are the reason why you should optimize your videos.